Home Ā» Home Ā» Tips on Transitioning Container Gardens to Fall

 • Next, loosen up the compacted soil.
 I use my trusty CobraHead.
 (Yet, another way to use the best garden tool ever.)
 A sharp hand shovel or a gardening knife will also work.

-When you finish up here, pop over and check out my article on How to Buy and Care for Mums to Get the Biggest Bang for Your Buck.
+When you finish up here, pop over and check out the article on How to Buy and Care for Mums to Get the Biggest Bang for Your Buck.
 You’ll be glad you did!

 • Fill in around your new plants with some fresh potting soil and then give the entire planter, a good, slow watering. .

-• To add some character, I add in some miniature pumpkins and gourds.
+• To add some character, you might add some miniature pumpkins and gourds.
 If you have nuisance squirrels in your yard, you might want to consider using artificial pumpkins and gourds.
-And, since I have a thing for scarecrows, I usually work a scarecrow into the design.
+And since we often associate scarecrows with fall, you might try working one into your design!

 Refreshed Summer Flower Pots for Fall

-I did the same thing here and pulled out the past-their-prime annuals.
-The vinca vine was left in the planter, and then I added mums, pumpkins and more adorable scarecrows.
+When the planter needed refreshing, the past their prime summer annuals were removed.
+The vinca vine was left in the planter, and mums, pumpkins and more adorable scarecrows were added!

 Need a reminder of this post for later?
 Here’s a Pin you can add to one of your Gardening or Fall boards on Pinterest.
 Or, you can pin any of the pictures in this post by hovering in the upper left-hand corner.
 There are more Pin collages at the bottom of the post.

-Here is the whiskey barrel all made over for Fall.
-As you can see, I left the snapdragons and the creeping jenny, and added in a Mum, pumpkin and a cute harvest sign.
+Here is the whiskey barrel made over for Fall.
+As you can see, the snapdragons and the creeping jenny were left and a Mum, pumpkin and a cute harvest sign were added.
 Nothing fancy, but still a beautiful container garden that welcomes passersby.

 And, the new Fall look for the Window Box.

 Can you see yourself creating beautiful fall planters simply by refreshing summer containers?
-I hope this article got your creative juices flowing and you’re ready to revamp your flower planters for Fall.
-By just making these few changes, our container gardens and planters have been revived and look much tidier and I love all the whimsical fall touches.
+Hope this article got your creative juices flowing and you’re ready to revamp your flower planters for Fall.
+By just making these few changes, our container gardens and planters have been revived and look much tidier!
+And don’t you love all the whimsical fall touches?
 I’m curious, do you like to decorate your outdoor spaces for the fall season?

-You can find more of my favorite fall planter ideas in this post.
+You can find more of my delightful fall planter ideas in this post.
 And, here are some more popular fall posts you’ll enjoy:

 Tips for Keeping Mums Looking Great